Amankhan-mobipixels/Mobipixels/README.md

 ````
  updateApp(UpdateType.Force)
  // you can check user interaction status either cancelled or downloaded will trigger in onActivityResult()
- // if you have defined in your activity, 100 request code for Flexible and 200 request code for immediate update
+ // if you have defined in your activity, 100 request code for Flexible and 200 request code for Immediate/Force update
 ````
 **How to use In-app updates with remote config**
 ````